doronz88/pymobiledevice3/misc/understanding_idevice_protocol_layers.md

 ## lockdownd

-The `lockdownd` is daemon that listens on the hard-coded TCP port 62078.
+`lockdownd` is a daemon that listens on the hard-coded TCP port 62078.
 It has 3 main purposes:

 - Query general device information (ProductVersion, UDID, ...)
 - Pairing